smpetersgithub/AdvancedSQLPuzzles/Database Articles/Advanced SQL Joins/15 - Exists.md

 PRINT 'FALSE'
 ```

 This statement will return TRUE when we supply a NULL value.
-Even though we provide a NULL value, it does return a record set with a NULL value, which is different than an empty record set.
+Even though we provide a NULL value, it still returns a record set with a NULL value, which is different from an empty record set.

 ```sql
 IF EXISTS (SELECT NULL)